JavBou/MISTProject1/README.md

 ![Query 1](https://i.imgur.com/cmhEcKn.png)

-Query 1 lists the players full names (in the form of last, first) their respectives positions, as well as their salaries.
-Only players who's salaries are higher than the total average salary are displayed.
+Query 1 lists the players' full names (in the form of last, first), their respective positions, as well as their salaries.
+Only players whose salaries are higher than the total average salary are displayed.
 The salaries are then organized from highest to lowest.

 This query allows for coaches and other team administrators to know which players are being paid more than others and by how much.
 This can be useful to see if any players are being overpaid, or to detect and standout players that are deserving of their higher salaries.
-Listing the results from highest to lowest salary make it easier to view these detials.
+Listing the results from highest to lowest salary makes it easier to view these details.
 Grouping the results by position can also be useful to see if a particular position is being paid more than others regardless of performance.

 ### Query 2